• Home /

 Your down payment must be at least 3%

 HomeReady allows a loan-to-value (LTV) up to 97 percent of the purchase price.
 Buyers must make a minimum three percent down payment, which may come from any eligible source.
-Eligible sources include government down payment assistance programs, cash gifts from family or friends, cash grants, and loans..
+Eligible sources include government down payment assistance programs, cash gifts from family or friends, cash grants, and loans.

 Your income must be below average for your census tract

-Household income for HomeReady homeowners may not exceed eighty percent of the median household income in the home’s census tract.
+To be eligible for HomeReady, a buyer’s household income may not exceed eighty percent of the median household income in the home’s census tract.
 Home buyers who earn too much money for HomeReady can access other low down payment loans, including the Conventional 97 program and the FHA 3.5% down payment mortgage.

 You may not owe money on more than one other mortgaged home

-HomeReady allows home buyers to have a financial interest in one other mortgaged property, which may be a vacation home, short-term rental property, or an investment.
+HomeReady allows home buyers to have a financial interest in up to one other mortgaged property, which may be a vacation home, short-term rental property, or an investment.
 There are no restrictions on commercial property investments.

 You must have a credit score of 620 or higher